+Table tennis is a difficult sport!
+Yes!
+One of the hardest sport!
+I’m a coach and I understand well this.
+Today, I will show you how to play table tennis step by step.
 Table tennis is not the same as ping pong.
 It requires you to learn the techniques seriously.
 If you train the wrong way, you can’t improve even with 20 years of playing.
 But if you practice and play table tennis the right way, you will improve fast to the advanced level.
 Here is the correct way to learn and play this sport.
 Here are the 7 steps to play table tennis, based on the Chinese coaching concept.

 1. Learn the most important rules

 Yes, you need to quickly learn the basic rules.
 This helps you in the long runs (like don’t practice illegal serve).
 It’s very hard to change your bad habit after a long time.
 So it’s very important to learn the basic rules (especially for the service).

 Learn the basic signal of the umpire.
 You need to understand these signs (in the official competitions)